estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 For a more restricted setup, create a new user with just the required permissions as detailed in the following steps:

-1. Create a new user and password:
+1. Connect to your instance and create a new user and password:
 ```sql
 CREATE USER flow_capture WITH PASSWORD 'secret' REPLICATION;
 ```
 2. Assign the appropriate role.
     1. If using PostgreSQL v14 or later:

     ```sql
     GRANT pg_read_all_data TO flow_capture;
     ```